 I've been making this tart, or crostata, for a long time with different fillings.

-I have a strong Italian heritage and many of my recipes reflect that.
+I have a strong Italian heritage as many of my recipes do, and uses the traditional pasta frolla dough.
 Lattice pie is wildly popular, but traditionally made with quince paste.

-Today we're changing that and using homemade fig jam (made by my mom!) and using what is probably my favorite sweet dough, the Italian pasta frolla, the one I use for the popular Lemon Ricotta Pie, which is easy to make and versatile.
+Today we're changing that and using homemade fig jam (made by my mom!) and using what is probably my favorite sweet dough, the one I use for the popular lemon ricotta pie, which is easy to make and versatile.

-Lattice is the name given to the strips of dough placed in a crisscross pattern (image below) that leaves diamond shapes in between and is used in many tarts or pies.
+Lattice is the name given to the strips of dough placed in a crisscross pattern that leaves diamond shapes in between and is used in many tarts or pies.

-This dough is easy to make as any other sweet dough recipe.
+This dough is as easy to make as any other sweet dough recipes.
 I use the processor for the first part, but you can easily make it by hand.

 Steps for making tart dough: